At least 27 people are dead in Texas floods as the search continues for the many missing

 “Melania and I are praying for all of the families impacted by this horrible tragedy,” Trump said in a statement on his social media network.

 In Ingram, Erin Burgess woke to thunder and rain in the middle of the night Friday.
-Just 20 minutes later, water was pouring into her home from the river, she said.
-She described an agonizing hour clinging to a tree with her teenage son and waiting for the water to recede enough to walk up the hill to safety.
+Just 20 minutes later, water was pouring into her home, she said.
+She described an agonizing hour clinging to a tree with her teenage son.

-“That’s the only thing that saved me, was hanging on to him,” she said.

 “My son and I floated to a tree where we hung onto it, and my boyfriend and my dog floated away.
 He was lost for a while, but we found them,” she said.